 The pressure is on to innovate in financial services

-Heightened regulation, margin compression, declining use of branch networks, competition from internet start-ups -- those in financial services know that they need to embrace new ways of thinking.
+Heightened regulation, margin compression, declining use of branch networks, competition from internet start-ups – those responsible for innovation in financial service know that they need to embrace new ways of thinking.
 But where should financial institutions head?

-Too often, financial services firms have innovated within product silos that reflect how these firms are typically structured, and experimentation with valuable brands and legacy products is viewed as risky.
-This approach is unlikely to yield sustained, meaningful innovation.
+Too often, innovation in financial service has remained within product silos that reflect how firms are typically structured, and experimentation with valuable brands and legacy products is viewed as risky.
+This approach is unlikely to yield sustained, meaningful growth.

-There is an alternative.
 For instance, a credit card issuer embraces a different model -- one that is cross-functional, scientific, and highly transparent to monitoring by senior management.
-This model is used in countless other industries to nurture and test new ideas at speed.
+This model is used in countless other industries to nurture and test new ideas at speed:

 Result: A New Approach to Small Business Banking

 The research found that many small business owners struggled with the same basic tasks, such as finding capital, keeping up with their accounting, and handling repetitive administrative chores.
 This was different from what the bank had previously thought small businesses wanted -- over the last decade, the bank had built out extensive financial advisory programs and other high-end offerings, instead of focusing on the nuts and bolts.

 Drawing upon these research insights, New Markets Advisors helped the bank build strong and dependable offerings that were unique to its market and which made small business owners’ lives easier, such as assisted payroll plans for employees and financing programs designed for small businesses.